Mawhadmd/Chat-App-React/README.md

 # Chat App Project

 This project started with the goal of learning **Tailwind**, which I successfully achieved.
 However, as development progressed, the focus shifted to the **backend**, as it presented more challenges.
-The chat app is mainly backend-driven, with a **React-based frontend**.
+The chat app is mainly backend-driven, which I used supabase for, with a **React-based frontend**.

 Throughout the process, I created my own **database structure**, and I hope it serves well in the future.
 React brought its own set of challenges, with even minor issues sometimes taking hours to solve.
 Nonetheless, this project has been a great learning experience.